edterbak/NodeRed_Heishamon_control/README.md

 - NEW: Added frequency gauge to HOME instead of number in Hz
 - CHANGED: messages from RTC on/off (looked like error message) and displays OM in text instead of number.
 - FIX: Update log version at start

+[2022-12-03] v21.20 beta (experimental).
+Changes:
+- CHANGED: Added to Manual OFF button press setup: notification when user selects/click on action.
+- NEW: Added a "force defrost" button to page System Health. (+confirmation dialog)
+- NEW: Added a 4th RTC correction to RTC for use as a booster.
+- NEW: Added Actual room temp to log message RTC result.

 >> This version has some changes which are quiet complex and fundamental.
 Testing is required.
 But do keep an eye on the performance. (dont want you to get cold) If issues come up, roll back to <<